learntocodewithson/cpp-simple-tools-app/README.md

  - 3.)
 Table of a number
  - 4.)
 Even number from 41 to 100
  - 5.)
 Prime number
  - 6.)
+Sum of numbers when prime number is found
+ - 6.)
 Exit

 # 1. Sum of the value